imagej/imagej.github.io/_pages/plugins/bunwarpj.md

 ### Installation

 In Fiji, [bUnwarpJ](/plugins/bunwarpj) comes installed by default.
-In ImageJ, you must simply download the latest bUnwarpJ\_.jar to the Plugins folder of ImageJ, restart ImageJ and there will be a new "Registration &gt; bUnwarpJ" command in the Plugins menu.
+In ImageJ, you must simply download the latest bUnwarpJ\_.jar to the Plugins folder of ImageJ, restart ImageJ and there will be a new {% include bc path="Registration | bUnwarpJ" %} command in the Plugins menu.

 To execute bUnwarpJ as a macro or from the command line, see the description in the User Manual.